-- Operate within the terms of the transmission licence issued by the EMRA. - Comply with the EMRA's regulations and related legislation, including particularly: - the Licensing Regulation; - the Electricity Transmission System Supply Safety and Quality Regulation; - the Electricity Market Tariffs Regulation. - Ensure maintenance of a competitive environment. - Receive applications from holders of preliminary generation licences seeking preliminary approval to connect to the transmission grid, then provide an opinion on each application to the EMRA within 45 days. - Execute system connection and system utilisation agreements upon the request of generation licence holders.
+- Operate within the terms of the transmission licence issued by the Energy Market Regulatory Authority (EMRA). - Comply with the EMRA's regulations and related legislation, including particularly: - the Licence Regulation; - o the Electricity Transmission System Supply Safety and Quality Regulation; - the Electricity Market Tariffs Regulation. - Ensure maintenance of a competitive environment. - Receive applications from holders of pre-licences seeking preliminary approval to connect to the transmission grid, then provide an opinion on each application to the EMRA within 45 days. - Execute system connection and system utilisation agreements upon the request of generation licence holders.
 Provided the conditions are met, TE?A? cannot refuse to enter such agreements. - Compose investment plans for construction of new transmission facilities.